anto-oo/CONTROCORRENTE/README.md

 Ehi!

-This repo contains the website and some extra content made for the school list CONTROCORRENTE.
+This repo contains the website and some extra content made for the school list "Controcorrente".
 The project was commissioned by [@giuseppeesepe](https://www.instagram.com/giuseppeesepe/), one among my fellow students at [Liceo Rummo, BN](www.liceorummo.edu.it).
 The project originally started in March '25, and is still undergoing continuous improvements and modifications.